-- 13.4.3.2 As presented in Figure 13-2 and Table 13-5, there are three offshore wind renewable energy developments located within the OHA study area that have been scoped into this assessment, namely the Moray East, Beatrice and Moray West OWFs. - 13.4.3.3 Moray East OWF was developed by Moray Offshore Windfarm East Ltd, a joint venture company owned by Ocean Winds (56.6%), Diamond Green Limited (33.4%) and China Three Gorges (CTG) (10%).
+- 13.4.3.2 As presented in Figure 13-2 and Table 13-5, there are three offshore wind renewable energy developments located within the OHA study area, namely the Moray East, Beatrice and Moray West OWFs. - 13.4.3.3 Moray East OWF was developed by Moray Offshore Windfarm East Ltd, a joint venture company owned by Ocean Winds (56.6%), Diamond Green Limited (33.4%) and China Three Gorges (CTG) (10%).
 The Moray East OWF achieved first power in 2021, after gaining consent to build in 2017.
-It was fully operational as of 2022, and has a capacity of 955 MW; consisting of 100 Vestas V164 wind turbine generators (WTGs) as well as three offshore substation platforms (OSPs) (Moray Offshore Wind Farm (East) Ltd, 202415).It is operated and maintained from its O&M base and Marine Coordination Centre in Fraserburgh, Aberdeenshire.
-Of the three OWFs in the study area, the Moray East OWF is the closest and shares its eastern array area boundary with the western array area boundary of the Caledonia North Site (Table 13-5). - 13.4.3.4 Beatrice OWF was developed by Beatrice Offshore Windfarm Ltd, a joint venture between SSE Renewables (40%), Red Rock Power Limited (25%), TRIG (17.5%) and Equitix (17.5%).
-Beatrice OWF became operational in June 2017, following eight years of planning and development and three years of construction (Beatrice Offshore Wind Farm Ltd, 202416).
+It was fully operational as of 2022, and has a capacity of 955 MW consisting of 100 Vestas V164 wind turbine generators (WTGs) as well as three offshore substation platforms (OSPs) (Moray Offshore Wind Farm (East) Ltd, 2024).
+It is operated and maintained from its O&M base and Marine Coordination Centre in Fraserburgh, Aberdeenshire.
+Of the three OWFs in the study area, the Moray East OWF is the closest, with the south eastern area of the Moray East array area located adjacent to the north west corner of the Caledonia South Site (Table 13-5). - 13.4.3.4 Beatrice OWF was developed by Beatrice Offshore Windfarm Ltd, a joint venture between SSE Renewables (40%), Red Rock Power Limited (25%), TRIG (17.5%) and Equitix (17.5%).
+Beatrice OWF became operational in June 2017, following eight years of planning and development and three years of construction (Beatrice Offshore Wind Farm Ltd, 2024).
 It is operated and maintained from its project base at Wick Harbour on the northeast coast of Scotland.
-Beatrice OWF has an installed capacity of 588 MW, consisting of 84 Siemens Gamesa WTGs.
-The Caledonia North Site is 4.90km from the Beatrice OWF (Table 13-5). - 13.4.3.5The Moray West OWF is being developed by Ocean Winds as the majority shareholder.
+Beatrice OWF has an installed capacity of 588 MW consisting of 84 Siemens Gamesa WTGs.
+The Caledonia South Site is 18.6km from the Beatrice OWF (Table 13-5). - 13.4.3.5 The Moray West OWF is being developed by Ocean Winds as the majority shareholder.
 The Moray West OWF project secured consent to build in 2019 for up to 85 WTGs and two OSPs, with a generating capacity of up to 850 MW.

-At the time of writing, it is currently under construction, with its first OSP and WTG monopile foundations having been installed in late 2023 (Moray Offshore Wind Farm (West) Ltd, 202417).
+At the time of writing, it is currently under construction, with its first OSP and WTG monopile foundations having been installed in late 2023 (Moray Offshore Wind Farm (West) Ltd, 2024).
 It will be maintained and operated from its O&M base and Marine Coordination Centre in Buckie, Moray.
-The Caledonia North Site is 14.2km from the Moray West OWF (Table 13-5).
+The Caledonia South Site is 14.2km from the Moray West OWF (Table 13-5).

-13.4.3.6 There are no ScotWind lease areas present within the OHA study area, although there are six ScotWind lease areas proposed for in the wider region outwith the study area (Outer Moray Firth and northern North Sea).
-These OWFs are presented Table 13-6, and can be seen in relation to the Caledonia North Site in Figure 13-2.
+13.4.3.6 There are no ScotWind lease areas proposed for development in the wider region outwith the OHA study area (Outer Moray Firth and northern North Sea).
+These OWFs are presented in Table 13-6, and can be seen in relation to the Caledonia South Site in Figure 13-2.

-Offshore Wind Farm Operator Distance from Caledonia North Site (km) Distance from Caledonia North OECC (km) Moray East Diamond Green Limited, CTG & Ocean Winds 0 3.4 Beatrice Scottish & Southern Energy (SSE), Red Rock Power Limited, TRIG and Equitix 4.9 22 Moray West Ocean Winds 14.2 17.4
+Offshore Wind Farm Operator Distance from Caledonia South Site (km) Distance from Caledonia South OECC (km) Moray East Diamond Green Limited, CTG and Ocean Winds 1.9 3.4 Beatrice Scottish & Southern Energy (SSE), Red Rock Power Limited, TRIG and Equitix 18.6 22 Moray West Ocean Winds 16.5 17.4